operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/webhook.md

 title: Admission Webhooks
 linkTitle: Webhook
 weight: 30
-description: An in-depth walkthough of admission webhooks.
+description: An in-depth walkthrough of admission webhooks.
 ---

 ## Create a validating or mutating Admission Webhook